Should you DIY or hire removalists?

 There are also hidden costs with moving, like the stress of taking it all on by yourself compared with any stress you might experience in using a removalist.
 If you’re packing boxes yourself, for example, packing slowly over a longer period of time can reduce your stress.

 Asking friends for help can help ease the pressure and make moving day a little more light-hearted.

-There’s also social distancing and hygiene to consider while you’re moving out and/or moving in.
+There’s also ongoing COVID restrictions to consider while you’re moving out and/or moving in.
 Fortunately, in many areas, moving is considered an essential service, but make sure to check your local government website for all the details.

 Whichever option you choose, make sure you have your comfortable bed earmarked as a priority to be set up for your first night in your new home.

 Next up: let’s talk about moving with pets and how to ensure the best for your four-legged family members as you prepare for the big move.

 And don’t forget to print out a copy of our Changing Your Address checklist below so you can mark essential items off in the weeks leading up to your big move.